PRO100BYTE/ProjectArcade-Wiki/tutorials/customize-mega-bezels.md

 ### Retroarch

-Files that are used in Retroarch to enable Mega-Bezels are stored in the `emulators\retroarch\shaders\shaders_slang\Duimon-Mega-Bezel\` folder of your RetroBat installation.
+Files that are used in Retroarch to enable Mega-Bezels are stored in the `emulators\retroarch\shaders\shaders_slang\Duimon-Mega-Bezel\` folder of your ProjectArcade installation.

 <figure><img src="https://i.imgur.com/fgpBn8a.png" alt=""><figcaption></figcaption></figure>

-## Adding a new Mega-Bezel Preset entry to Retrobat
+## Adding a new Mega-Bezel Preset entry to ProjectArcade

 ### Step 1 : preset customization